Pharmacoepi-Data-Collaborative/home/HOW_TO_CONTRIBUTE.md

 You can also read different issues in this repository and comment where you would like to be involved.

-Do you have code lists, data management code or statistical code to contribute?
-If you are comfortable using Github, you can add these directly to the relevant folders on these pages.
+Do you have code lists, data management code or statistical code to contribute, but are not confident using Github?
+You can email any contributions to [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk).
 Please ensure the code is annotated (for data management or statistical code), and for all code provide information on how/why it was developed (including by whom) and links to examples of where they have been used for pharmacoepidemiology research.
-All additions will be reviewed before going live for public viewing.
-If you are not comfortable with Github, you can email any contributions to [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk).

 🎉 It's my life's mission to enable reproducibility in data science and research
 ---